Featured Book Recommendation!

 Brandon’s Suggestion: I have always used WebCE for my continuing education.
 They are a great, dependable, and affordable resource for insurance continuing education.
 You can shop their full line up of continuing education courses here.

-Becoming an independent health insurance agent focused on the Medicare market takes planning and preparation but can be extremely rewarding as you build toward a six-figure residual income.
+Becoming an independent Medicare insurance agent takes planning and preparation but can be extremely rewarding as you build toward a six-figure residual income.
+Remember, it only takes roughly 400 clients to get there, so do the math on your budget and time commitment and you can forecast how long it will take.

 Following these specific steps will help you get off to a fast start!